Lynton and Barnstaple Railway: Restoration

 The 1915 Kerr Stuart "Joffre" class loco 2451 was bought from Gloddfa Ganol in 1983, and named Axe.
 Restored to working order in 2008, Axe worked most passenger trains at Woody Bay until December 2013.
 An 0-4-0WT Maffei named Sid, owned by several L&B members, was also used on the L&B steam service until the end of 2013, when it was sold off to a railway museum line in Sweden.
 To replace "Sid", another privately owned loco, "Isaac" – a Bagnall 0-4-2T, No. 3023, built in 1953 for use in a South African Platinum mine – arrived at Woody Bay from Boston Lodge in December 2013, principally for use hauling the restored original L&B heritage coaches.
+Isaac departed the railway in 2021 and now resides at the Statfold Barn Railway.
+In 2014, Bagnall 4-4-0T No. 2819 Charles Wytock arrived at the railway, entering service in 2015.
+In 2019, it was bought by a consortium of members and, following overhaul, returned to service in 2024 with a new boiler and new name, Sir George Newnes.
+Sir George Newnes and Lyn (see below) currently (as of 2026) haul most passenger services on the line.

+In 2026, 0-4-0T+T locomotive No. 9 Jean was donated to the railway.
+It previously resided at the Gartell Light Railway in Somerset.

-The Trust owns three industrial diesel locomotives, one of which Pilton, can be used as backup for Axe and Isaac, and another, Heddon Hall, is often used for maintenance trains.
+The Trust owns three industrial diesel locomotives, one of which Pilton, can be used as backup for the steam locomotives with the other two, Heddon Hall and D6652, being used for shunting and maintenance trains.

 A number of other visiting diesel and steam locomotives have also seen service on the line.

 Heritage coaches

 Sixteen coaches were originally built for the L&B in 1898, and another was built by the railway in 1911.
 Although most were broken up when the railway closed, several parts have survived, and have been retrieved and stored by the railway preservationists.

 Following a ten-year restoration, Coaches 7 and 17 returned to Woody Bay on 15 April 2013, to re-enter passenger-carrying service on 10 May 2013 after an absence of 78 years.
 Coach 16 followed in September 2013, and Coach 11 returned in April 2015.
-Coach 5 returned to service after restoration in August 2019, with Coach 1 the next to be restored.
+Coach 5 returned to service after restoration in August 2019, with Coach 9 the next to be restored.
 The initial rake of three heritage coaches, after an inaugural service over the Autumn Gala weekend in September 2013, entered regular service – hauled by "Isaac" – for the Santa Specials in December 2014.